-Teratozoospermia is the presence of a large number of abnormal cells in the seminal fluid.
-As anomalous units, male sex cells with a pathological structure of the neck, tail, or head can act.
+Teratozoospermia - the presence of a large number of abnormal cells in the seminal fluid.
+The abnormal units may be male reproductive cells with a pathological structure of the neck, tail or head.

-Fig. 1 - Teratozoospermia - the content of pathological forms of spermatozoa in the ejaculate is higher than normal.
+Fig. 1 - Teratozoospermia - the content of pathological forms of sperm in the ejaculate is above normal.

-In the spermogram of a healthy man, pathological units are always found, the percentage of which remains within the limits of the norm.
+In the spermogram of a healthy man, pathological units are always found, the percentage of which remains within the normal range.
 With teratozoospermia, the number of pathological elements increases several times, which threatens the onset of infertility.

-Medical specialists do not single out one single cause of this phenomenon.
+Medical professionals do not single out one single cause of this phenomenon.
 There are pathological factors that can cause qualitative changes in seminal fluid.
 These factors include:

 - chromosomal abnormalities;

 - infectious and inflammatory diseases of the reproductive system;

 - the detrimental effects of ionizing radiation and radiation;

 - chronic diseases of internal organs and systems;

 - prolonged stay in low or high temperatures;